Cottonwood canyons road Resources //

 TravelWise is a set of actions that encourage Utahns and visitors to reduce energy consumption, optimize mobility and improve air quality – ultimately improving quality of life.
 So what are the actions that apply to the Cottonwood Canyons to relieve the “red snake” and prevent unnecessary car emissions?

-- Follow @UDOTCottonwoods on social media for road updates
+- Follow @UDOTCottonwoods on social media for road status updates

 - Download the UDOT Traffic App for statewide road conditions